bibbycodes/rate-my-cat/README.md

 I would like to see a different cat image

 As a cat person
-So I can obsess over cats
+So I can see the cutest cats
 I want to see the highest-rated cats
 ```